dinith95/CodingBook/backend/DotNet/concepts.md

 - does not block the thread while wating till os / network to return data
 - fewer threads are needed.
 - allows server to handle multiple requests

+# Threads and Async
+- **Thread** : a single unit of code execution
+- limited number of threads available in **thread pool**

+## Behavior of Async
+- when `await` keyword is hit , if method is not complete
+  - a `Task` object is returned
+  - `Thread` is returned to pool to take up another task
+  - when the **Task is complete** a new htread is taken from pool and process is continued.